+It is critical to develop an effective defense strategy that addresses both novel and classic backdoor threats within the FL framework.
+A common attack pattern in both cases is the abnormally large activations in hidden layers of compromised models when processing manipulated inputs \cite{MMBD, Fine-Pruning}.
+To mitigate this, a feasible approach is to impose upper bounds on internal activations.
+These bounds constrain activations to reasonable limits, effectively mitigating malicious behavior on poisoned samples while preserving model functionality on normal ones.
+The optimization of these bounds leverages synthetic data, maintaining local data independence in FL.
+This process is applied after global model fusion on the server, with original model parameters fixed, ensuring both functionality and defense efficiency.
+Hence, this method provides effective defense against backdoor attacks while remaining well-suited to the FL framework.

-In summary, this paper presents the following contributions: (1) We introduce the first data-free defense strategy against the novel backdoor attacks arising from the integration of FMs into FL.
-(2) Extensive experiments in diverse FL scenarios validate the effectiveness of our defense against both novel and classic backdoor attacks, which are unified within the proposed defense framework.
+In summary, this paper presents the following contributions: (1) We propose the first data-free defense strategy that addresses both novel and classic backdoor attacks in FL with FM integration.
+(2) Extensive experiments across diverse FL scenarios validate the effectiveness of our unified defense framework against both types of backdoor attacks.